The 6 best thin pillows - editor-approved for perfect sleep

 Blue cover shows through thinner pillowcases

-After trying the Casper foam pillow in the middle of a heatwave we had to award it as one of the best cooling pillows.
+After trying the Casper foam pillow in the middle of a heatwave I had to award it as one of the best cooling pillows.
 Thin in profile too, without that plush profile that your head sinks into, it's the best thin pillow that will keep the hot heads sweat-free, even during summer.

-Casper is known for selling some of the best memory foam mattresses on the market, so there's no surprise their foam pillows pass the sleep test too.
-We've found it would suit most sleep styles, as it is thinner than most memory foam pillows for front sleepers, but it also offers enough support to keep side and back sleepers happy too.
+Casper is known for selling some of the best memory foam mattresses on the market, so it's no surprise their foam pillows pass the sleep test too.
+I've found it would suit most sleep styles, as it is thinner than most memory foam pillows for front sleepers, but it also offers enough support to keep side and back sleepers happy too.

 It doesn't lose its fill or shape over time either, but best of all, it sleeps cool.
-Need we say more?

-At a reasonable price, it seems like a hard pillow to beat.
-But the off-gassing smell caused by synthetic fibers did put our tester, and many other customers off from sleeping on this pillow for the first few nights.
+Need I say more?
+It seems like a hard pillow to beat.
+But the off-gassing smell caused by synthetic fibres did put me, and many other customers off from sleeping on this pillow for the first few nights.

 The best wool thin pillow